When CPS Gets Involved

 Talk To A Lawyer Right Away

-To speak to an attorney at the Law Offices of Catherine A. Schwartz, call 951-686-8190 to schedule a free initial consultation.
+To speak to an attorney at the Law Offices of Schwartz & Godbey, call 951-686-8190 to schedule a free initial consultation.
 Our office is in Riverside, California, and we help parents in San Bernardino County and the Inland Empire.